 To find the right domain, consider branding and cost.
 Make sure that it is memorable, catchy, and fits your budget.

-Popular domains are often more expensive and might already be taken.
+Popular domain names are often more expensive and might already be taken.
 Some generators provide options if the domain you want is unavailable.
-With a hosting service like Hostinger, users can choose a different TLD with the same name or an alternative.
+With a hosting service like Hostinger, users can choose a different top-level domain (TLD) with the same name or an alternative.

 Once you have found a valid domain name, use a trustworthy registrar to buy the domain.
 To find the list of legitimate domain name registrars, check the ICANN database.